cartufer/ws4sd/README.md

 # ws4sd
-Web Socket client plugin for StreamDeck macro keyboard This project is a javascript project.
+Web Socket client plugin for StreamDeck macro keyboard.
+This project is a javascript project.
 This project is going to have a sister project, just as soon as i pick a name for it.